Average Speed Formula

 To calculate distance, the Average Speed Formula can be constructed as follows: [distance = average speed * time].

-2. How do students calculate time using the Average Speed Formula?
+2. How to calculate time using the Average Speed Formula?

 The general Average Speed Formula will be given by [Average speed = Distance ÷ Time].